nutanix-japan/nai-llm/docs/infra/infra_nke.md

 ### Adding NodePool with GPU

 In this section we will create a nodepool to host the AI apps with a GPU.

+!!!note
-At this time there is no `tofu` support for creating a nodepool with GPU parameters.
+       At this time there is no `tofu` support for creating a ``nodepool`` with GPU parameters.
 We will use NKE's `karbonctl` tool.
 Once tofu nodepool resource is updated with gpu parameters, we will update this section.

-It is necessary to connect to Prism Central (PC) to be able to access the `karbonctl`
+It is necessary to connect to Prism Central (PC) to be able to access the `karbonctl` tool.

 1. Login to the ssh session of PC